DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 ### RetentionPolicy
 * RetentionPolicy `object`: The base class for retention policy.
-  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### SchedulePolicy
 * SchedulePolicy `object`: The base class for backup schedules.
-  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### SimpleRetentionPolicy
 * SimpleRetentionPolicy `object`: Simple policy retention.
   * retentionDuration [RetentionDuration](#retentionduration)
-  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### SimpleSchedulePolicy
 * SimpleSchedulePolicy `object`: Simple policy schedule.